Petan123123/Roblox-AI-Bypasses/Roblox AI Bypasses CURRENT!/README.txt

 DO NOT PLACE THE IMPORTED BYPASSES INTO THE 'MainModule Main Script' .rbxm FILE, EVERY SINGLE BYPASS ALREADY HAS A MAINMODULE CREATED.
 THIS FILE CAN BE ONLY USED FOR CREATING YOUR OWN BYPASSES OR FOR FUTURE WORK!

+CURRENT INFO:

+This Roblox AI Bypass folder is the currently latest version out of all of the bypasses i uploaded into Roblox AI Bypasses repo.
+The folders with versions in their name are more like archives,  i would recommend using this folder instead of them because it has every single bypass and has the fastest fixes with bypasses.
+You can still use the archives but they might have broken bypasses or bypasses that just dont work.
+Also this CURRENT folder gets updated before the new archive folder for a new version is created.